jrwilliams6238/jrwilliams6238.github.io/_pages/about.md

 **KBAI - Raven's Progressive Matrices**
 Developed a computer vision system designed to solve all stages of the Raven's Progressive Matrices Test.

+**Game AI - Distributed Intelligence in MOBAs**
+Created a pathfinding algorithm where individual agents have no global world knowledge, but can communicate with other agents in range

 **3D Printed Logic Gates**
 A 3D-printed gear logic system.
 Prototyped with CircuitSim, simulated using C++, and modeled in AutoCAD